Regional Introduction to Plasma Physics (RIPP)

 Students will be notified of their selection by email from the following address: nsfepscor@uah.edu.
 If you are selected, please keep checking your email regularly as additional required forms will be emailed to you from this address.

 Yes, all RIPP participants must attend the online intensive plasma physics course, which happens during the first 2 weeks of the SULI internship at PPPL.
-The course will occur on or around the second week of June 2025.
+The course will occur on or around the second week of June 2026.
+Exact dates will be communicated when released.

 Engaging in additional coursework or employment during the RIPP internship period is strongly discouraged, as students are required to commit to a 40-hour workweek, Monday through Friday.